release-it/release-it/README.md

 [![Action Status][11]][10] [![npm version][13]][12]

+Are you using release-it at work?
+Please consider [sponsoring me][14]!

 ## Installation

 Although release-it is a **generic** release tool, most projects use it for projects with npm packages.
 The recommended